faustastamulis/Theory-of-Algorithms-Project/README.md

 This is my Github Repository to the assessment that I must complete for the 2023 Theory of Algorithms module.
 My name is Faustas Tamulis (G00373028@atu.ie).
 I am a final year full-time student at ATU(Atlantic Technological University).
 In this assignment we will be talking about the topic of The Polynomial Time
 Complexity Class (P).

+## The following topics will be discussed:
 ## Part 1: Description of Polynomial Time Complexity Class (P)
+According to computational complexity theory, the Polynomial Time Complexity Class, abbreviated as P, is the collection of decision problems that can be resolved in polynomial time by a deterministic Turing machine, meaning that the algorithm's execution time is constrained by a polynomial function of the input size.The class P includes many important problems such as sorting, searching, and graph algorithms.

 ## Part 2: Problems with P
+The issue is that some significant issues that emerge in practice, such optimization problems and decision problems in number theory, have been demonstrated to be NP-hard, which means that they are at least as challenging as the hardest problems in NP.
+These issues are impossible to resolve for huge input sizes because they take exponentially long to solve on a deterministic system.

 ## Part 3: Relationship with NP
+The connection between the difficulty classes P and NP is a crucial open issue in computer science and mathematics.
+If you want to put it simply, the question is whether every issue that can be verified in polynomial time (NP) can likewise be resolved in polynomial time (P).
+Due to the fact that P is a subset of NP, all of its problems also exist in NP.
+Considering that any issue that can be resolved in polynomial time may also be resolved in polynomial time, this is true.
+Whether P is a strict subset of NP or if it is the same as NP is unknown, though.

 ## Part 4: Differences between P and NP
+Time complexity, Verification vs. solution, Certifications, Complexity hierarchy, and Practical consequences are the primary distinctions between the complexity classes P and NP.
+We will be taking a look at what each of these refer to when we talk about the difference between P and NP.

 ## References:
 [1] https://www.geeksforgeeks.org/types-of-complexity-classes-p-np-conp-np-hard-and-np-complete/